Alexey-N-Chernyshov/blog/content/qtcreator.md

 int    *j;
 ```

 The next step is to import project.
-Follow `New File or Project -> Import Project -> Import Existing Project` specify project name and location, and add to filters *.sql and *.control.
+Follow `New File or Project -> Import Project -> Import Existing Project` specify project name and location, and add to filters *.sql, *.sgml, and *.control.
 Qt Creator adds project files:

 ```
 # Qt Creator files